Udayraj123/VehicleInfoOCR/Rough.md

 Guided Interface:
 	> Camera focus area
+	> A photo showing approx optimal distance of plate
 	> Feedback on obtaining valid numplate
 	> Tell thru design to open drawer AFTER capture
 	> Tell to verify captcha
+	Show <3 pop up on successful detection and result retrieval

 **Improve OCR on two rows numplates**

 Optimizations
+	// > Lower camera preview/frame size!!
 	> Modularize the MainActivity
 	> Disable drawableCache in the webscraper.
-	FOUND THIS (Add'em):
-	//recycle the source bitmap, this will be no longer used. bitmap.recycle();
+	// > FOUND THIS (Add'em): bitmap.recycle();//recycle the source bitmap, this will be no longer used.

+TRY THE THROTTLING BEFORE UPDATES
+	^^ FIND A GUIDE ONLINE?!
+	> No threading?!
+	> Thread.sleep() / handler.postDelayed()
+	> OCR - frame throttle with a probability
+	> In app size : put some jars and resources
+	> Bubble pop focus
+	> Zooming

 Excess:
-	Load vehicle image from Vehicle model
+	Load vehicle image from Vehicle model (google images) Low res support?!
-	Show <3 pop up on successful detection and result retrieval
+	Timeout on numplate detected bubble

 Later:
 	Run Apk analyzer on OMR apk